ihp-lab/LibreFace/README_pypi.rst

     libreface.get_facial_attributes(image_or_video_path,
                                     device = "cuda:0") # can be "cpu" or "cuda:0", "cuda:1", ...

-To save intermediate files, libreface uses a temporary directory which defaults to :code:`./tmp`.
+To save intermediate files, libreface uses a temporary directory that defaults to :code:`./tmp`.
 To change the temporary directory path,

 .. code-block:: python